jjmedinaariza/modelling_book/docs/01-intro.md

 As you can see in R, as in any other language, there are multiple ways of saying the same thing.
 Programmers aim to produce code that has been optimised: it is short and quick.
 It is likely that as you develop your R skills you find increasingly more efficient ways of asking R how to do things.
 What this means too is that when you go for help, from your peers or us, we may teach you slightly different ways of getting the right result.
 As long as you get the right result that's what at this point really matters.

-These are silly toy examples of dataframes.
+These are silly toy examples of data frames.
 In this course, we will use real data.
-Next week we will learn in greater detail how to read data into R. But you should also know that R comes with pre-installed datasets.
+Next week we will learn in greater detail how to read data into R. But you should also know that R comes with pre-installed data sets.
 Some packages in fact are nothing but collections of data frames.

 Let's have a look at some of them.
 We are going to look at some data that are part of the *fivethirtyeight* package.
-This package contains data sets and code behing the stories in [this particular online newspaper](http://fivethirtyeight.com/).
+This package contains data sets and code behind the stories in [this particular online newspaper](http://fivethirtyeight.com/).
 This package is not part of the base installation of R, so you will need to install it first.
 I won't give you the code for it.
 See if you can figure it out by looking at previous examples.

 Done?
 Ok, now we are going to look at the data sets that are included in this package.
 Remember first we have to load the package if we want to use it: